 Like the RS 5, the BMW M4 makes sure you remember what you paid for the car by slapping Alcantara and carbon fiber wherever your eyes might land (this is only a mild exaggeration).
 But, in keeping with its drivers’ car first ethos, the M4 isn’t as refined when it comes to layout and design.
 Taking the door panels as just one example, the materials are indeed nicer than down market offerings, but the design fails to distinguish itself and is on par with vehicles tens of thousands of dollars cheaper.

-With that said, the M4 has a comfortable and roomy cabin, and there are notes a genuine refinement to be found, including the M tri-color stitching throughout.
+With that said, the M4 has a comfortable and roomy cabin, and there are notes of genuine refinement to be found, including the M tri-color stitching throughout.
 Here too, the seats are decently bolstered and yet forgiving over the long haul.
-The steering wheel is also a nice, not too big or weighed down with buttons.
+The steering wheel is also nice, not too big or weighed down with buttons.

 The 8.8-inch infotainment screen can be commanded by touch, dial, or voice command and comes with navigation, a WiFi hotspot, and wireless phone charging.
 While it is Apple CarPlay friendly, the same cannot be said for Android Auto.